 Accreditation and ISO

 Being efficient and well-trained is a top priority for the Bowling Green Fire Department.
 In order to ensure that the Department continues to offer great service to its citizens, the BGFD continually evaluates itself.
-One way this is done is through a national accreditation process.
+One way this is done is through international accreditation.

-The Bowling Green Fire Department is a fully paid department that achieved international accreditation in 2008 and reaccreditation in 2014 and 2018 through the Commission on Fire Accreditation International, also known as the Center for Public Safety Excellence.
+The Bowling Green Fire Department is a fully paid department that achieved international accreditation in 2008 and reaccreditation in 2014, 2018, and 2023 through the Commission on Fire Accreditation International.

 While originally accredited in 2008, a lot of work had to be done to ensure that the department was performing to the best of its abilities.
-The re-accreditation process in 2014 and 2018 involved numerous hours of research to update documentation on all operations.
+The re-accreditation process in 2014, 2018, and 2023 involved countless hours of research and evaluation to update documentation on all operations.

 The Bowling Green Fire Department had to measure and verify its proficiencies in many different areas: